 Allergens and Food Safety

-Weapons and Conceal and Carry
+Weapons and Concealed Carry

 Statement of Appropriate Event Conduct

 All attendees (including without limitation NAR members, guests, speakers, exhibitors and vendors) are expected to conduct themselves professionally, to use good judgment and be respectful at all times while present at an NAR event.
-This includes an attendee’s conduct while physically present at an NAR event, as well an attendee’s conduct on any virtual platform associated an NAR event.
+This includes an attendee’s conduct while physically present at an NAR event, as well an attendee’s conduct on any virtual platform associated with an NAR event.

 NAR does not tolerate any inappropriate behavior, including harassment or discrimination in any form.
-Examples of inappropriate behavior include, but are not limited to, harassing or defamatory verbal or written comments, display or use of graphic images or language, destruction of property, threats, intimidation, unwanted physical contact, unwanted sexual conduct whether physical or verbal or non-verbal, and any conduct, statements or images that denigrates or shows hostility toward an individual or group based on a protected characteristic.
+Examples of inappropriate behavior include, but are not limited to, harassing or defamatory verbal or written comments, display or use of graphic images or language, destruction of property, threats, intimidation, unwanted physical contact, unwanted sexual conduct whether physical or verbal or nonverbal, and any conduct, statements or images that denigrates or shows hostility toward an individual or group based on a protected characteristic.

 We value your attendance and thank you for your cooperation and commitment to ensuring a positive event experience for all.